GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Service.md

 The alerts can be sent via email or SMS according to the requirements.

 ?> Agencies can leverage on existing API/SDK and the DECADA Management Portal to generate Alerts and their desired notification feature (i.e. SMS/Email).

+**<u>Before you Start</u>**

+To create alerts on DECADA, Agencies will need to have an account and access to the model, assets management and alert services.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

 **<u>Via DECADA Management Portal</u>**